Hallak Cleaner's Fabric Guide

 Soft and with a brilliant sheen, silk is one of the finest textiles.
 It is often used in ties, scarves, dresses, shirts, lingerie and more.
 Certain species of caterpillars’ cocoons supply this strong and absorbent textile.
 Did you know silk is one of the oldest known fabrics?
 According to Chinese tradition, it was used as long ago as 27th century BC.

-This lightweight and flexible fabric is made of an elastomeric fiber ( a type of polyurethane).
+This lightweight and flexible fabric is made of an elastomeric fiber (a type of polyurethane).
 Did you know that spandex can be stretched up to five times its original length?
-Spandex resists deterioration from perspiration so you can often find it in atheleisure and sportswear.
+Spandex resists deterioration from perspiration so you can often find it in athleisure and sportswear.
 This fabric is known for its strength and durability.

 This type of leather has a nap finish.
 You can often find suede used in shoes, boots, shirts, handbags, home furnishings and more.
-Before caring for your suede favorites, speak with a specialist – at Hallak.
+Before caring for your suede favorites, speak with a specialist at Hallak Cleaners.

 Synthetics are man-made fibers or material.
-(Alternatively, organic material are made from plants or animals.)
+(Alternatively, organic material is made from plants or animals.)
 Many garments are made from synthetic textiles.
 In addition, some fabrics are blended with synthetics.

 Supposedly originating in Iran (Persia), ‘taftah’ is a name of this “fine silk fabric”.
 Taffeta can be made of silk, rayon or synthetics; the fabric usually has a plain, fine cross rib weave.
 You can find taffeta in solid colors, fancy prints, watered designs and more.
 Smooth to the touch with a surface sheen.
 There are variations in the texture.
 Commonly, the fabric has a crispness and stiffness.
 Often, it is used in formal wear, suits, coats, slips and ribbons.

 Terry cloth is known for its absorbency.
 In fact, the longer the loop, the greater the absorbency.
 This cloth is often found as cotton and some linen with a pile weave.
 There are also versions of jacquard and dobby combined with pile.
-There can loops on both sides or patterned loops on both sides – formed with an extra warp yarn.
 The fabric is long-wearing, easy to launder and requires no ironing!
 It can be bleached, dyed or printed.
 You often find terry cloth in towels, beach cover-ups, bathrobes, sportswear and more.
-(When the pile is only on one side, it is called “Turkish Toweling”.
-For those who enjoy a warm, soft towel, you are already familiar with this version.)
+When the pile is only on one side, it is called “Turkish Toweling”.

 3M’s 35% polyester/65% olefin insulation spun into a low-loft construction.
 Thinsulate is an efficient insulator in comparison to its thinness.
 Due to its thin nature, you can most often find in outerwear, footwear, and gloves.

-Tweed Tweed can be found as wool, cotton, rayon , silk, linen and synthetic.
+Tweed can be found as wool, cotton, rayon, silk, linen and synthetic.
 The name comes from the Scotch word for “twill”; it originates from the Tweed River banks that separates England and Scotland.
 This is the sister cloth of Cheviot and Shetland’s homespun version.
 Nowadays you can find tweed in a wide-range of rough surfaced, sturdy patterned fabrics.
 However, there are some closely, woven types made with a softer yarn.
-You find your favorite tweed in plaid, checks, stripes or other Twill
+You find your favorite tweed in plaid, checks, stripes or other

 Twill is one of the three fundamental textile weaves; the other two would be a plain weave and satin.
 Its characteristic is a parallel diagonal ribbed pattern.
 Pants made in this fabric are perfect for a casual outing.